 - infuse saline slowly to avoid a vasovagal reaction

-- haemorrhage or clots in the uterus may lead to false positive findings
+- hemorrhage or clots in the uterus may lead to false-positive findings

 - do not forget that although perhaps routine to the doctor and staff, the procedure may cause anxiety and sensitivity to the patient experience is critical